 Please note that exceptions apply to a number of these rights; not all rights will be applicable in all circumstances.
 For more details please consult the guidance published by the Information Commissioner’s Office (ICO).

 We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.

 We will store all the personal data you provide on our secure cloud-based services including Salesforce, Office 365 and an additional encrypted back up on a hard drive.
 This information is protected using both password management tools and data encryption.
-We also use FormAssembly (a service mark of Veer West LLC) and Mobilize (run on Intercom), which host data outside the UK and comply with the EU-U.S. Privacy Shield Framework.
+We also use FormAssembly (a service mark of Veer West LLC), Mailchimp (a service mark of Rocket Science Group) and Mobilize (run on Intercom), which host data outside the UK.

 The website contains links to other websites that are not under the control of and are not maintained by WCMT.
 We are not responsible for the content or reliability of the linked websites.
 WCMT provides these links for your convenience only but does not endorse the material on these sites.

 We are registered with the Information Commissioners Office as a Data Controller under number Z582025X.
 If you have any questions about this privacy statement or our treatment of your personal information, please contact us electronically or write to us by post to Winston Churchill Memorial Trust, 29 Great Smith Street, (South Door), London SW1P 3BL.

 If you have concerns about how we use your personal information, we would like to hear from you so we can address your concerns.
 WCMT is committed to treating complaints seriously, sensitively, and with discretion and understanding.

 We aim to issue an initial response within five working days.
 If we need to investigate further, we will let you know we have received your complaint and how long it will take to resolve.
 However, if you are still unhappy you have the right to lodge a complaint about any use of your information with the Information Commissioners Office (ICO), the UK data protection regulator.